P

 Oaxaca Photo Workshop group dinner during workshop at Mezquite Gastronomia Y Destilados, with Church of Santo Domingo de Guzmán in background

-A: I visited distinct villages, each dedicated to a particular type of work: weavers, ceramicists, wood carvers and other crafts.
+A: I visited distinct villages, each dedicated to a particular type of work: weavers, ceramicists, wood carvers and also crafts.
 Our photography group shared thoughts and ideas with local photographers and artists.

 Q: What kind of experience did you have in Greece?